anilkamber/anilkamber.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a second year Electrical and Computer Engineering PhD student at [University of California, San Diego](https://ucsd.edu/) [Jacobs School of Engineering](https://jacobsschool.ucsd.edu/).
+I am a second year Electrical and Computer Engineering PhD student at [University of California, San Diego](https://ucsd.edu/) [Jacobs School of Engineering](https://jacobsschool.ucsd.edu/), advised by [Rahul Parhi](https://sparsity.ucsd.edu/rahul/).

-I am interested in the theoretical foundations of artificial intelligence.
-My research interests lie at the intersection of optimization theory, compressed sensing and theoretical neuroscience.
+I am exploring the mysteries of optimization dynamics in neural networks and transformer-based architectures.
+In particular, I am trying to understand why these models generalize well despite being highly overparameterized.

 I received my bachelor's degree in Electrical and Electronics Engineering from [Bogazici University](https://bogazici.edu.tr/en_us), Istanbul, Turkey.
-My bachelor's thesis, titled [Blind Source Separation in Neuroscience](https://github.com/anlkamber3/polytopic-matrix-factorization-eeg), which was advised by [Prof. Alper Erdogan](https://aspc.ku.edu.tr/alper-t-erdogan) and [Prof. Burak Acar](https://vavlab.bogazici.edu.tr/people), won the Cenker Oden Senior Design Project Award, awarded for the best theoretical undergraduate research.
-Additionally, I derived the channel response of a SISO molecular communication via diffusion system in a 3-D half-space with an infinite reflecting surface, under the supervision of [Prof. Ali Emre Pusane](https://academics.boun.edu.tr/ali.pusane/).
+My bachelor's thesis, titled [Blind Source Separation in Neuroscience](https://github.com/anlkamber3/polytopic-matrix-factorization-eeg), which was advised by [Alper Erdogan](https://aspc.ku.edu.tr/alper-t-erdogan) and [Burak Acar](https://vavlab.bogazici.edu.tr/people), won the Cenker Oden Senior Design Project Award, awarded for the best theoretical undergraduate research.
+Additionally, I derived the channel response of a SISO molecular communication via diffusion system in a 3-D half-space with an infinite reflecting surface, under the supervision of [Ali Emre Pusane](https://academics.boun.edu.tr/ali.pusane/).

+Moreover, I am also interested in theoretical neuroscience.